MicrosoftDocs/powerquery-docs/powerquery-docs/applied-steps.md

 ### Extract the previous steps into query

 You can also separate a series of transformations into a different query.
-This allows the query to be referenced for other sources, which can be helpful if you're trying to apply the same transformation to multiple data sets.
-To extract all the previous steps into a new query, right-click the first step you do *not* want to include in the query and select **Extract Previous**.
+This change allows the query to be referenced for other sources, which can be helpful if you're trying to apply the same transformation to multiple data sets.
+To extract all the previous steps into a new query, right-click the first step you *don't* want to include in the query and select **Extract Previous**.

 :::image type="content" source="media/applied-steps/applied-steps-extract-previous.png" alt-text="Screenshot of the step menu with the Extract previous option emphasized.":::